 - a.
 An appeal or a request for reconsideration will be acknowledged in writing.
 Under chapter 4, a request for reconsideration invokes the six-month period during which suit cannot be filed, 28 CFR 14.9(b).
-The acknowledgment letter will underscore this restriction - b.
+The acknowledgment letter will underscore this restriction. - b.
 Where the contents of the appeal or request for reconsideration indicate, additional investigation will be conducted and the original action changed if warranted.
 If the relief requested is not warranted, the settlement authority will forward the claim to a higher settlement authority with a claims memorandum of opinion stating the reasons why the request is invalid.
-See paragraph 2-37 of this publication.
+(See para 2-37.)